 - Peppermint Ice Cream Pie

 - Easy Oreo Trifle Cake

 If you try this recipe, please leave a comment and rating below.
 If you take a photo to share on Instagram, tag me @mycasualpantry using the hashtag #mycasualpantry.

 - 3 cups heavy whipping cream

 - 1 teaspoon vanilla bean paste or vanilla extract

 - In the bowl of a stand mixer fitted with a whisk attachment, combine the heavy cream, powdered sugar, vanilla, ground cinnamon, and salt.
 Whisk until stiff peaks form, about 3-4 minutes.

 - In a 9-inch springform pan, spread a small amount of the whipped cream on the bottom of the pan.
 Nestle a layer of cookies in the cream, breaking the cookies to fill the gaps, if necessary.

-- Spread 1/4 of the cream mixture on top of the cookies.
-Repeat with layers three more times, finishing with whipped cream.
+- Spread ⅓ of the cream mixture on top of the cookies.
+Repeat with layers two more times, finishing with whipped cream.
 Cover with plastic wrap and refrigerate for at least 4 hours, but overnight is preferable.
 Reserve the remaining cookies.

 - When ready to serve, run a knife around the inside edge of the springform pan and remove the outside band.
 Crush the remaining cookies and sprinkle them on top of the cake.
 Slice and serve.